Last updated on December 2nd, 2019

 Your audience likely sits down to consume podcast content at regular time.
 Your goal is to put your new episodes in front of them at those times so you are the first thing they see.
 If you publish too early or too late, your episode may never capture their attention.

-In the beginning the best tactic is to look at similar podcast and identify when they publish.
+When is the right time to publish your podcast?
+If you’re just starting out, look at similar podcasts and identify when they publish.
 If you see a trend, there’s probably a reason.
-Follow that Trend until you have your own data.
+Follow that trend until you have your own data.

-Over time you’ll want to dig through your podcast Analytics to see when people listen to your episode.
+Over time dig through your podcast analytics to see when people listen to your episode.
 If you see a trend within your own audience, experiment to see if it’s true.

 This is a great tip for how to promote a podcast because it exposes you to a completely new audience.